Angry Young Men (miniseries): Production

 The series was directed by Namrata Rao, a National Award-winning film editor.
 Although the idea for the documentary came from Zoya Akhtar, she chose not to direct it herself, saying it would be too personal.
 Rao aimed to maintain objectivity while telling the story of Salim–Javed.
 Filming took place over three years, including during the COVID-19 pandemic.
 The team collected more than 800 hours of footage, which was later edited into three episodes with help from editor Geeta Singh.
-The series was produced by Salman Khan Films, Excel Media & Entertainment (owned by Farhan Akhtar), and Tiger Baby (founded by Zoya Akhtar and Reema Kagti).
-Executive producers include Salma Khan, Salman Khan, Farhan Akhtar, Zoya Akhtar, Reema Kagti, and Ritesh Sidhwani.
+The series was produced by Salman Khan Films (SKF), Excel Media & Entertainment (owned by Farhan Akhtar), and Tiger Baby (founded by Zoya Akhtar and Reema Kagti).
+Aside from Salma Khan and Salman Khan, brothers Arbaaz Khan and Sohail Khan also served as executive producers for SKF, while Farhan Akhtar, Zoya Akhtar, Reema Kagti, and Ritesh Sidhwani served as executive producers for Excel Media & Entertainment and Tiger Baby.

 Rao deliberately chose to interview Salim Khan and Javed Akhtar separately in order to allow each writer to focus on his personal story.
 The series also includes views from women in their families and industry colleagues, touching upon how their films portrayed female characters.